 The Working Environment Act prohibits harassment and other undue behavior at workplaces, and all educational institutions must take measures to prevent harassment.
-UiO accepts no form of bullying or sexual harassment.
+UiO accepts no form of bullying or harassment.

 Bullying and sexual harassment